TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Guitar Hero/PS3.md

 Some GH5 specific quirks:
 - Z axis is always 512
-- Y axis is normally 384, but if the guitar iw pointed directly up or down it jumps to 512 Touch/slider bar: Right stick Y
+- Y axis is normally 384, but if the guitar is pointed directly up or down it jumps to 512 Touch/slider bar: Right stick Y

 - See the [General Notes](General%20Notes.md) document for more info.